sarahshihmi/enneagram/README.md

-# 📌 Enneagram – AI-Powered Therapist Matching & Chat
+# 📌 Innieagram – AI-Powered Therapist Matching & Chat

 🚀 A personalized AI-driven therapy experience where users can connect with **9 AI therapists**—each representing an **Enneagram type**—to receive tailored mental health support.